atulkamble/atulkamble/README.md

 - Collaborating with cross-functional teams including developers, operations, and security teams.
 - Providing technical guidance and mentorship to team members.

-## 📚 Blog and Articles

-I share insights and best practices on cloud architecture and solutions.
-Explore my latest articles:

 - 🎯 See my blog post on [Medium](https://atul-kamble.medium.com) <!-- [Ghost](https://atulkamble.ghost.io/) | [DEV.to](https://dev.to/atulkamble) | [Medium](https://atuljkamble.medium.com) -->
 - 🌱 I love to [connect with IT/Cloud Tech Experts](https://www.linkedin.com/in/atuljkamble) and also to [encourage Cloud Practitioners](https://www.linkedin.com/groups/12456663/).
 - 💬 Ask me about: Azure | Azure Architecting | Azure Administration, Security | DevOps | Azure Certifications.
 - 🔭 I also try to be active here on GitHub!
 I got some instantly share codes, notes, snippets | [Gists](https://gist.github.com/atulkamble) for you as well!